lava-nc/lava/src/lava/magma/runtime/message_infrastructure/README.md

 # Message Infrastructure Library CPP Implementation for LAVA

 ## Introduction
 The message infrastructure library is for LAVA to transfer data.
-The library provides several method to do commnication for IPC on single host or across multiple hosts.
+The library provides several method to do communication for IPC on single host or across multiple hosts.

 ## Build
 Assume you are in `src/lava/magma/runtime/message_infrastructure` folder now.